pecheylauren02/mp5_posh_portables/README.md

 - The edit product page includes all of the same functionality and value as the 'add product' form (see above)
 - In addition, in the image field, it includes a thumbnail of the current image (if one exists) and the ability to remove it or replace it.
 - Once submitted users are directed back to the product details page for that product so they can see their changes immediately reflected on the page.
-The only exception for this is if the product has been set to discontinued, in which case they are sent to the products page and an info message appears.
-However in the form there is text to explain that discontinued are accessible in the admin panel.

 **Value to User**